A Cram\'er-von Mises test of uniformity on the hypersphere: Are Venusian craters uniformly distributed?

 \section{Are Venusian craters uniformly distributed?}

 Venus is the closest planet to Earth and the most Earth-like planet of the Solar System in terms of size and composition.
 As such, it is one of the most explored extraterrestrial bodies by humankind, a landmark on its exploration being the Magellan mission (1989--1994).
 Through a series of mapping cycles, the Magellan spacecraft produced the first global, high-resolution mapping of $98\%$ of the Venusian surface.
-The analysis of the vast imagery produced in the mission (see \cite{Ford1993}) revealed the high uniformity of the Venusian craters distribution \cite{Schaber1992,Phillips1992}.
-Indeed, \cite[Section 3.1]{Phillips1992} tested the uniformity of such distribution using the $763$ locations of craters back then available, finding no evidence to reject $\mathcal{H}_0$ for several tests. \\
+The analysis of the vast imagery produced in the mission (see \cite{Ford1993}) revealed the high uniformity of the Venusian craters distribution \citep{Schaber1992,Phillips1992}.
+Indeed, \citet[Section 3.1]{Phillips1992} tested the uniformity of such distribution using the $763$ locations of craters back then available, finding no evidence to reject $\mathcal{H}_0$ for several tests. \\

 We tested uniformity with an updated database of Venusian craters \cite{VenusData} that contains the locations of the centres of $967$ craters.
 Figure \ref{fig:2} shows these locations over Venus surface, as mapped by the Magellan mission.
-We performed the Rayleigh \cite{Rayleigh1919} and Gin\'e's $F_n$ \cite{Gine1975} tests, as considered by \cite{Schaber1992}, the Cuesta-Albertos et al. \cite{Cuesta-Albertos2009} test (using $k=50$), and the novel $\mathrm{CvM}_{n,2}$-based test.
+We performed the \cite{Rayleigh1919} and \cite{Gine1975}'s $F_n$ tests, as considered by \cite{Schaber1992}, the \cite{Cuesta-Albertos2009} test (using $k=50$), and the novel $\mathrm{CvM}_{n,2}$-based test.
 The obtained $p$-values, estimated with $10^4$ Monte Carlo replicates, were $0.170$, $0.112$, $0.117$, and $0.129$, respectively.
 Consequently, we found no statistical evidence to reject $\mathcal{H}_0$ at usual significance levels, thus confirming the analysis by \cite{Phillips1992} with updated crater records.\\

 The apparent uniform distribution of Venusian craters is truly remarkable.
-Indeed, among the very few planets and moons of the Solar System with uniformly-distributed craters, Venus has the largest number of observed craters, according to the database of named craters of the International Astronomical Union \cite{Garcia-Portugues:projunif}.
+Indeed, among the very few planets and moons of the Solar System with uniformly-distributed craters, Venus has the largest number of observed craters, according to the database of named craters of the International Astronomical Union \citep{Garcia-Portugues:projunif}.
 The filtering of small meteoroids by the dense Venusian atmosphere may be one of the causes explaining the uniform distribution of craters.